Samik Bandyopadhyay

-Bandyopadhyay entered college in 1955, graduated from the University of Calcutta in 1961, and subsequently earned a Master of Arts degree in English literature.
+Bandyopadhyay entered the prestigious Presidency College, Calcutta in 1955, graduated from the University of Calcutta in 1961, and subsequently earned a Master of Arts degree in English literature.
 He started working as a lecturer Rabindra Bharati University in 1966.
 In 1973, he joined the Oxford University Press as an editor and worked there till 1982.
 He resigned and never sought an employment because no job was lucrative enough for buying the books he wanted to read.
 He took up tutoring English literature for his profession, which enriched his reading as well as brushed his critical edge.
 He continued book editing, however, with Seagull Books, till 1988, and then with Thema Publishing.

 Bandyopadhyay joined the Communist Party of India after the 20th Congress of the Communist Party of the Soviet Union.
 Later on, he also witnessed incorporation of Gramscian thought in Indian Marxism.
-In 1993, his book Antonio Gramsci Nirbachita Rachansamagra was published in Calcutta.
+In 1993, his edited book Antonio Gramsci Nirbachita Rachansamagra was published in Calcutta.

 On theatre

 His first writing on theatre, on the actor Mei Lanfang of Beijing opera, was rather insignificant.
 His next article was on Jatra performances he saw in 1962; that was published in Bohurupi patrika.
 His love with theatre intensified and he started interviewing contemporary stalwarts of Bangla theatre, e.g., Utpal Dutt, Badal Sircar, Sombhu Mitra, among others, for further clarifications on their works.

 His assessment of Nandikar's 1969 production of Tin Poysar Pala, and adaptation of Brecht's The Threepenny Opera:

 "When we have a production of The Three Penny Opera which simply goes in for wild fun, we regard it as a compromise, a betrayal.
 The production has no point when there is serious political violence in Calcutta. ...
 This is status quo theatre, which means nothing to a generation that thinks in political terms.

 Foucault's influence on him seems to be a later development.
 For instance, in 1986, he opines that in Vijay Tendulkar's play Ghashiram Kotwal, 'power is defined 'horizontally' (in the sense in which Maurice Duverger uses it in his The Idea of Politics, London, 1966)'.
-He does not bring in Foucaulding discourse of power yet.
+He does not bring in Foucauldian discourse of power yet.
 In his 2003 introduction to a collection of Tendulkar's plays (including Ghashiram Kotwal'), however, he sees them evolving around the hub of 'strong ethical concern exploring and critiquing the relations of power in all their complex ramifications' where power is 'what Michel Foucault defines as 'the relationship in which one wishes to direct the behaviour of another'.